Jerrylum/pros-depot/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-When the action is run, it will generate a depot JSON file named `depot.json` in
+It will generate a depot JSON file named `depot.json` in
 branch `depot`.
-If the branch does not exist, it will be created with just the
+If the branch does not exist, the branch will be created with
-depot JSON file.
+just the depot JSON file.

 ## Inputs